Decision Intelligence Platform

 NOTE 2.
 If you decide to undeploy your decision service and clean up your AWS, just click on the file “undeployLambda.bat“.

 Building AWS Lambda for AWS Pipelines.
-Instead of relying on the “one-click” deployment with “deployLambda.bat” you may prefer to use existing CI/CD pipeline configured by their IT department.
-In this case, you can package the Lambda’s code as a zip file by clicking on “buildLambda.bat” that can be uploaded to their AWS environment.
+Instead of relying on the “one-click” deployment with “deployLambda.bat” you may prefer to use the existing CI/CD pipeline configured by their IT department.
+In this case, you can package the Lambda’s code as a zip file by clicking on “buildLambda.bat” which can be uploaded to their AWS environment.